Learn More About Our Team

 Community Canvassing Intern

-Trenton Morris is the Community Canvassing Intern for NOAF this summer.
+Trenton Morris is the Community Canvassing Intern for NOAF.
 Originally from small-town Nebraska, he is a senior at Tulane studying Public Health and Gender and Sexuality Studies.
 He was introduced to the world of activism through his work with the Newcomb Art Museum and developed a drive to approach reproductive health and justice through creative and engaging means.
 He hopes to help bring the mission and goals of NOAF to the general public through canvassing and to build strong relationships with community partners moving forward.
 When he’s not knocking on doors and building community relationships, you can find him painting, reading, and watching copious amounts of Netflix.